Key Points

 The least squares regression method is generally used for developing your prediction line and thus your prediction model.
 The calculation involves squaring the raw residuals and then moving the line around until the location of the line minimizes the sum of the squared residuals.

 “It ain’t over ’til the residual plots says it’s over” is a good way to describe the importance of understanding the residual plots.
-There are three graphical plots that are used for the standardized residuals.
+Three graphical plots are used for the standardized residuals.
 They are:

 • Normality plot (residuals should be normal and have a mean of zero and a standard deviation of 1)